STORIES

-Video installation and performance (ongoing project)
+Video installation

-In my pursuit towards mental health, I embarked on a journey through various landscapes.
-On this fantasy trip, I engaged my queer allies.
+I embarked on a journey through various landscapes.

-Their performative rituals suggest ways of coping, as well as survival strategies that help us weather anxieties and our troubled minds.
+ways of coping, as well as survival strategies that help us weather anxieties of our time.

+Working on each scene of ‘Stories’ meant forging a stronger bond with different people from our community.
 For me it is about building on the queer resilience that starts on a personal level.
 I am a gay man, cis, white.
 Yet, I am also queer.

 These wonderful people represent little liberations of the queer part of me that is being discovered in a long process of making, interacting and learning:

-“The artist uses poetic narration to evoke a particularly intense sense of anxiety, while also creating a permeable and liberating atmosphere that delves into the question of mental health.
+The artist uses poetic narration to evoke a particularly intense sense of anxiety, while also creating a permeable and liberating atmosphere that delves into the question of mental health.

 The viewer observes the protagonists subtly journeying through landscapes that reflect their psychological states.
 These are enactments of performative rituals as a means of confronting distress and as survival strategies that alleviate inner turmoil and lead to the development of psychological resilience to societal phenomena.

-Klančar’s solo exhibition at Račka raises questions of vulnerability and exposure, highlighting the necessity of occupying and creating a shared queer space where care and mutual attentiveness are at the forefront.”
+Klančar’s solo exhibition at Račka raises questions of vulnerability and exposure, highlighting the necessity of occupying and creating a shared queer space where care and mutual attentiveness are at the forefront.

-- Maja Hodošček, curator at the Center for Contemporary Arts, Celje
+curator at the Center for Contemporary Arts, Celje

-Performance reading of 'Stories' at the Gallery of Contemporary Art (Center for Contemporary Arts) 2022, Celje
+Performance reading of ‘Stories’ at the

 Photos: Ana Straže